 2002-2007 Jeep Liberty

 In brief: This Crutchfield Research Garage article gives you an overview of your Liberty's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your Jeep.
+We'll tell you all about:

 Overview of the Jeep Liberty